Funnel-web spider bite

 This article describes the effects of a bite from the funnel-web spider.
 Male funnel-web spider bites are more toxic than bites by females.
 The class of insects to which the funnel-web spider belongs, contains the largest number of venomous species known.

 This article is for information only.
 DO NOT use it to treat or manage a bite from this type of spider.
-If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+If you or someone you are with has an exposure, call the local emergency number (such as 911), or the local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Funnel-web spider bites are very painful and dangerous.
 They have been known to cause these symptoms in different parts of the body:

 EYES, EARS, NOSE, AND THROAT

 - Double vision

 - Tingling or numbness in the mouth or lips within 10 to 15 minutes